cm402/Amazons/README.md

 https://en.wikipedia.org/wiki/Game_of_the_Amazons

 # Run Instructions
 In order to compile and run the program, you must be within the "src" folder.
-First, compile with "javac *.java" and run the program using "Java GameEngine"
+First, compile with "javac -cp ".:../lib/junit-4.13.2.jar" *.java" and run the program using "Java GameEngine"